With the increased risks of data leakage from AI models, learn how to secure your systems at every stage for maximum privacy and protection

 Nunc ut facilisi volutpat neque est diam id sem erat aliquam elementum dolor tortor commodo et massa dictumst egestas tempor duis eget odio eu egestas nec amet suscipit posuere fames ded tortor ac ut fermentum odio ut amet urna posuere ligula volutpat cursus enim libero libero pretium faucibus nunc arcu mauris sed scelerisque cursus felis arcu sed aenean pharetra vitae suspendisse ac.

-We often speak to enterprises that are concerned about productionizing an AI system trained on a large corpus of undisclosed data, where that AI system could generate copyrighted or sensitive text from that dataset.
-While the legal basis for this concern is still an open topic of debate, our enterprise customers commonly cite statements by the White House Executive Order, which has charged the US Copyright Office to “issue recommendations to the President on potential executive actions relating to copyright and AI''.
-Similarly, our customers refer to the FTC’s recent comment that “training an AI tool on protected expression without the creator’s consent" could result in an AI system that “exploits a creator’s reputation” and “reveals private information” that causes “substantial injury to customers”.
+For instance, the White House Executive Order has tasked the US Copyright Office to “issue recommendations to the President on potential executive actions relating to copyright and A Similarly, others refer to the FTC warning that “training an AI tool on protected expression without the creator’s consent" could result in an AI system that “exploits a creator’s reputation” and “reveals private information” that causes “substantial injury to customers”.

-You can easily run a data extraction attack using our SDK or the Dynamo AI dashboard.
-In the figure below, you can see the SDK reference for running a test.
+You can easily run a data extraction attack using either our SDK or the Dynamo AI dashboard.
+The figure below illustrates how to run a test using the SDK.

 dfl = DynamoFL(DYNAMOFL_API_KEY, host=DYNAMOFL_HOST)